These shower steamers use essential oils for a wonderful aromatherapy experience. A nice alternative to bath bombs for all your shower loving friends.

 The Process

-- Using a large plastic bowl and plastic spoon, mix the water and baking soda together.
-You want it to mix easily but not become watery.
+- Start by using a large plastic bowl and plastic spoon, and stirring the water and baking soda together.
+You want it to mix easily but not become watery, the consistency of wet sand.
 This ended up being somewhere between 1/3 - 1/2 cups of water for me.

-- Add your essential oils and mix well.
+- Add your choice of essential oils and mix well.

 - Scoop into the muffin tins that have been greased a little with oil.
 I used olive oil, but you can use coconut or vegetable oil.
 You could even try using paper liners but that seems like a bit of a waste.